wengxiankok/equiteq/README.md

   │    └── uploads/    # → Uploads directory.
 Do not commit.
   └── wp-core/         # → WordPress core files.
 Do not edit.
 ```

+## Migrating an existing project
+Despite the change in folder structure, migrating an existing project is
+relatively straightforward.
+You just need to shift the folders around for
+a little bit.

+1. Clone this repository
+2. Copy your existing site as-is into `wp-core`
+3. Move your existing `wp-content` folder into one directory up
+4. Delete any existing `wp-config.php` file in `wp-core`
+5. Run the `./firestarter-init.sh` installation script
+6. Migrate the existing database into your local Forefather server.
+You have the following options:
+    * Use any one of the many WordPress migration plugins
+    * Manually export the existing database, and import using [adminer](http://adminer.local.ffshost.com).